Institute for Human Development

 Our Work:

-The IHD fosters the development of attitudes that promote the public’s appreciation and value of individuals with disabilities.
+IHD fosters the development of attitudes that promote the increased inclusion of individuals with disabilities in their communities.
 Attitudes, as barriers to or facilitators of inclusion, go hand-in-hand with access.
-Access, commonly thought of as access to services and supports, can have a much broader meaning.
-Services are unquestionably essential for inclusion but access also refers to access to information, education, physical environments, community, friendships, relationships, etc. Conceptually, access and attitude have reciprocal roles in promoting or inhibiting inclusion.
+Access, commonly thought of as access to services and supports, has a much broader meaning: while services are essential for inclusion, access also refers to access to information, education, inclusive physical environments, community participation, friendships, and relationships.
+Conceptually, access and attitude have reciprocal roles in promoting or inhibiting inclusion.

 “Living the Dream,” a profile of IHD Professor for Disability Studies Matthew Wangeman written by Andrew Faught, has been awarded the 2021 Circle of Excellence by the Council for Advancement and Support of Education.
 One nominator described Professor Wangeman as “father, scholar, and disability studies lecturer who is himself a member of the disabled community,” and commended the article for its insightful look at the hardships faced by people with disabilities as well as the accompanying photo essay, which conveys “not just the details of Matthew’s daily life but also his sheer joy of living.”